 - Ellen Hayes, “The Call to Citizenship,” The Suffragist, September 1920, 210–11. ↩︎

-- See Lukas Doil, “‘Trägerinnen der lebendigen Zukunft’: Das Frauenwahlrecht 1918/19 in Köln und die Sprache der Geschlechterordnung,” in Alberts Töchter: Kölner Frauen zwischen Universität, Stadt und Republik, edited by Ute Planert (St. Ingbert: Röhrig, 2019), 135–87 ↩︎
+- See Lukas Doil, “‘Trägerinnen der lebendigen Zukunft’: Das Frauenwahlrecht 1918/19 in Köln und die Sprache der Geschlechterordnung,” in Alberts Töchter: Kölner Frauen zwischen Universität, Stadt und Republik, ed.
+Ute Planert (St. Ingbert: Röhrig, 2019), 135–87 ↩︎

 - For example: “Gebote für die wählende Frau,” Rheinische Volkswacht, January 16, 1919, 3. ↩︎